Get Involved and Have Fun! Join Us!

 Volunteer opportunities within projects include:

-- Creating and maintaining a prairie
+- Creating and maintaining a food pantry garden

 - Planning and coordinating education programs for K-12, community college, and university students